realworldocaml/book/en/lists-and-patterns.md

 - : unit = ()
 ```

-In this case, the match-based implementation is more than three times
+In this case, the `match`-based implementation is more than three
-faster than the one using if.
-The difference comes because we need to
+times faster than the one using `if`.
+The difference comes because we
-effectively do the same work multiple times, since each function we
+need to effectively do the same work multiple times, since each
-call has to re-examine the first element of the list to determine
+function we call has to re-examine the first element of the list to
-whether or not it's the empty cell.
-With a match statement, this work
+determine whether or not it's the empty cell.
+With a match statement,
-happens exactly once per list element.
+this work happens exactly once per list element.

 Generally, pattern matching is more efficient than the alternatives
 you might code by hand.
 One notable exception is matches over